Figma vs InVision for UX Designers 2026: Honest Comparison

 Pricing & Value

-Winner: Figma — not even debatable here
+Winner: Figma — it's not even debatable here

 Customer Support